SAN vs. NAS

 NAS:

 NAS solutions tend to have a lower initial investment compared to SAN.
-NAS systems leverage existing network infrastructure, eliminating the need for additional dedicated hardware.
+The systems leverage existing network infrastructure, eliminating the need for additional dedicated hardware.
 They are typically easier to set up and manage, which can reduce ongoing administrative costs.
 Additionally, NAS systems can use commodity hardware, further lowering the overall cost.

 When considering cost, it’s essential to evaluate the specific requirements of your environment and the level of performance and scalability needed.
 While SANs may have higher initial costs, they may offer advantages in performance-intensive applications.